ravendb/docs/Documentation/2.5/Raven.Documentation.Pages/Intro/ravendb-in-a-nutshell.markdown

 RavenDB is built for **web-scale**, and offers **replication** and **sharding** support out-of-the-box.

-There are a whole lot more of exciting features - check [RavenDB's features page](http://ravendb.net/features).

 ## Using RavenDB

 RavenDB consists of two parts - a server and a client.
 The server handles data storage and queries, and the client is what a consumer uses to communicate with the server.